charlietag/trello-utils/README.md

 # Trello API limitation
   * API Rate Limits
   * http://help.trello.com/article/838-api-rate-limits
     * To help prevent strain on Trello’s servers, our API imposes rate limits per API key for all issued tokens.
-There is a limit of **300 requests per 10 seconds for each API key** and no more than 100 requests per 10 second interval for each token.
-If a request exceeds the limit, Trello will return a 429 error.
+    * There is a limit of **300 requests per 10 seconds for each API key** and **no more than 100 requests per 10 second interval for each token**.
+    * If a request exceeds the limit, Trello will return a 429 error.